HEIWA-IT/git/training/courses.md

 ## Version Control Source (VCS)
 A component of software configuration management, version control, also known as revision control or source control,[1] is the management of changes to documents, computer programs, large web sites, and other collections of information.

-Changes are usually identified by a number or letter code, termed the "revision number", "revision level", or simply « revision".
+Changes are usually identified by a number or letter code, termed the "revision number", "revision level", or simply "revision".
-For example, an initial set of files is "revision 1 ».
+For example, an initial set of files is "revision 1".

 When the first change is made, the resulting set is "revision 2", and so on.
 Each revision is associated with a timestamp and the person making the change.
 Revisions can be compared, restored, and with some types of files, merged.

 ## Decentralized Version Control Source (DVCS)